-Led by: Dr Maurizio Collu, University of Strathclyde, and Liang Zhang, Harbin Engineering University EPSRC funding: £785,722
+Led by: Dr Maurizio Collu, University of Strathclyde, and Ke Sun, Harbin Engineering University.
+EPSRC funding: £785,722

 The project proposes a multi-disciplinary approach to tackling challenges facing the integration of different offshore technologies, such as renewable energy and aquaculture, in a Multi-Purpose Platform (MPP) system allowing for manufacturing, installation, operation and decommissioning and maintenance costs of different facilities to be shared.
 MPPs have the potential to save money, reduce overall impact and maximise socio-economic benefits.